Hamza091/CryptoMedia/README.md

 [Live Demo](https://cryptomedia.herokuapp.com/)<br/><br/>
 <b>About</b><br/><br/>
-CrptoMedia is a web application in which users can invest in trending cryptocurrencies without any loss.
+CrptoMedia is a web application where users can invest in trending cryptocurrencies without any loss.
 You are given virtual money which you can use to buy coins, you can also